Asa Daklugie

 Asa Daklugie (born abt.
 1869-1955) was a Chief of the Nedni Apaches, the Southern Band of the Chiricahua, son to Juh and nephew to Geronimo.

 His father was an Apache Chief, Juh, and his mother was Ishton.
-Another close relative to Asa was his uncle Geronimo.
+Another close relative to Daklugie was his uncle Geronimo.

 Early years

 Daklugie served as Geronimo's official interpreter when interacting with non-native people.
 He was raised in the Chiricahua Apache religion and never wavered even when many Indians converted to Christianity.
 As he grew older, he still preserves the knowledge of this religion from the outsiders to keep it from the American world.
 Daklugie, following closely in the beliefs of Geronimo believed in God the Apache called Ussen, who was the "Creator of Life."
 It has been recorded that Ussen gave Geronimo courage and visions about what were to happen in the future.